zopefoundation/z3c.table/src/z3c/table/README.txt

 The existing implementation allows us to define a table in a class without to use the modular adapter pattern for columns.

-First we need to define a column which cna render a value for our items:
+First we need to define a column which can render a value for our items:

   >>> class SimpleColumn(column.Column):
   ...